Genusbiz/docs/developers/defining-the-application-model/common-concepts/conditions/condition-editor/defining-operands.md

 ## Defining Operands

-<span style="FONT-WEIGHT: normal">The condition editor allows you to use a wide range of operands.
-For more information on the meaning of the operands, see <span style="FONT-WEIGHT: normal">[Conditions](../../conditions.md)<span style="FONT-WEIGHT: normal">.
+The condition editor allows you to use a wide range of operands.
+For more information on the meaning of the operands, see [Conditions](../../conditions.md).

 **Field or Group**